mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/admin-guide.md

 ## Installation Instructions

-Like most Atlassian add-ons, Balsamiq Wireframes for confluence is installed via Atlassian’s [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.
+Like most Atlassian add-ons, Balsamiq Wireframes for Confluence is installed via Atlassian’s [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.

 To install the plugin, go to the Confluence Administration page, select "Find new add-ons" from the Add-ons panel and search for Balsamiq Wireframes for Confluence Server.